-This work presents, first, how identify network traffic anomalies through applying parallel computing techniques and Graphical Processing Units in two algorithms, one of them a supervised classification algorithm and the other based in traffic image processing.
+This work presents, first, how identify network traffic anomalies through applying parallel computing techniques and Graphical Processing Units in two algorithms, one of them a supervised classification algorithm and the other based in network traffic image processing.
 Finally, it is proposed as a challenge to resolve the anomalies detection using an unsupervised algorithm as Deep Learning.

-Keywords: Computer Network, Network Security, Anomalies and Attacks, Big Data, High Performance Computing, Machine Learning.
+Keywords: Anomalies and Attacks, Big Data, Computer Network, High Performance Computing, Machine Learning, Network Security.